ArchiveTeam/IA.BAK/README.md

 FSCKTIMELIMIT
 	Limits how much time is spent verifying checksums of files in your backup.
-The default is "5h", which means it will spend up to 5 hours per shard per run of iabak/iabak-cronjob.
+The default is "5h", which means it will spend up to 5 hours per shard per run of iabak (iabak-cronjob does not perform these expensive fscks).
 	Feel free to set this to a smaller time limit like "1h" or "30m".

 	The goal is to verify the checksum of each file in your backup once per month.
 If it's interrupted by this time